514: No Such Thing As A Computer Tower

 So it triggers our sour taste buds.
 It is mad how much bottled water we drink now.

-I had no idea how much people are drinking bottled water, and I don't get it.
+I had no idea how much people are drinking bottled water and I don't get it.

-So, obviously, in developing countries, it's really important because you can't get in a lot of countries, you can't get clean tap water that's tasty water in London of course you can't get delicious water in London same same problem
+So obviously in developing countries, it's really important because you can't get, in a lot of countries, you can't get clean tap water.

 but it's not developing countries I'm not helping him

-you're fast tracking to cancellation it's not developing countries that are consuming it all so in Singapore how many litres do you reckon per person per annum per annum oh my god how many I mean half a litre a day a litre a day 300 litres 300 litres per person per annum of tap water 1129 litres
+you're fast tracking to cancellation it's not developing countries that are consuming it all so in Singapore how many litres do you reckon per person per annum per annum oh my god how many I mean half a litre a day a litre a day 300 litres 300 litres per person per annum of tap water 1129 litres per annum

-And bottled water.
+three litres of water a day?
+Bottled and bottled.
 Three litres of bottled water per person per day.

 That's insane.
 Because there's going to be some outliers.